 Thank you for joining the adventure here at Course Charted, your resource for slow, sustainable, savvy travel!

-What began as a journey half-way around the world, into the courtroom, and behind a camera has brought me here — charting a course for memorable, meaningful travel; a course for making a positive impact on the world.
+What began as a journey half-way around the world, into the courtroom, and behind a camera has brought me here — charting a course for us to have more memorable, meaningful travels.

 Because travel connects us, changes us, and empowers us to seek something greater than ourselves.

 My earliest memories are of travel.
 From fleeing to southern Ukraine after the Chernobyl disaster to leaving my homeland forever as my family moved to the United States.
 These formative moments made me a traveler.

 I remember sleeping on top of a suitcase as we took the long, uncertain journey to the US.

 I remember selling wooden cranes on the beach in Italy to help my family earn money as we waited for our documents to come in for the final leg of our journey.